 - Whether this contract is for one-time service or recurring service

 Legal Clauses and Provisions

-A template snow removal contract provides you with standard legal provisions that protect your business’ rights.
+A template snow removal contract provides standard legal provisions protecting your business’ rights.
 These include clauses like limitations on liability, rights to inspection, governing law, and much more.

-This makes it easy to protect yourself with enforceable legal provisions without having to hire an attorney to draft them for you.
+This makes it easy to protect yourself with enforceable legal provisions without hiring an attorney to draft them.

 Signature Lines for the Parties

 An enforceable written contract requires the parties to sign it.
 A snow removal contract should have space for the contractor and the client to print and sign their names.

 There are a few different types of snow removal contracts you might use in your business: